borglab/gtsam/GTSAM-Concepts.md

 * types:
     * `ManifoldType`, a pointer back to the type
 * valid expressions:
-    * `v = Chart::Local(p,q)`, the chart, from manifold to tangent space, think of it as *q (-) p*
+    * `v = Chart::Local(p,q,Hp,Hq)`, the chart, from manifold to tangent space, think of it as *q (-) p*
-    * `p = Chart::Retract(p,v)`, the inverse chart, from tangent space to manifold, think of it as *p (+) v*
+    * `p = Chart::Retract(p,v,Hp,Hv)`, the inverse chart, from tangent space to manifold, think of it as *p (+) v*

+where above the `H` arguments stand for optional Jacobian arguments.
+When provied, it is assumed that the function will return the derivatives of the chart (and inverse) with respect to its arguments.

 For many differential manifolds, an obvious mapping is the `exponential map`, which  associates straight lines in the tangent space with geodesics on the manifold (and it's inverse, the log map).
 However, there are two cases in which we deviate from this:

 * Sometimes, most notably for *SO(3)* and *SE(3)*, the exponential map is unnecessarily expensive for use in optimization.
 Hence, the `defaultChart` functor returns a chart that is much cheaper to evaluate.
 * While vector spaces (see below) are in principle also manifolds, it is overkill to think about charts etc. Really, we should simply think about vector addition and subtraction.
 Hence, while a `defaultChart` functor is defined by default for every vector space, GTSAM will never call it.